If you eavesdrop on agents and investors talking around town about the market, you will hear the following phrases:

 - “No, seriously, those sellers hold all the freaking cards, and it sucks to be a buyer right now.”

-The Denver market is going nuts.
+For several years, the Denver market has been going nuts.
 Basically, if you combine extremely low inventory and housing shortage with high growth, you will find unique market conditions.
-A “healthy” housing inventory level of six months is 24,000 units on the market, with 5,000 selling per month.
-We currently have 5,000 units on the market, with 4,900 to 5,100 selling per month.
-A home priced at the top of the neighborhood will be lucky to last three days on the market before going under contract, for over asking price, with all or part of the inspection and appraisal contingencies waived.
+Currently, a home priced at the top of the neighborhood will be lucky to last three days on the market before going under contract, for over asking price, with all or part of the inspection and appraisal contingencies waived.

 The thing is that we are not alone.
 Many markets around the country are getting very competitive and tough to work in.
-The Denver area market is child’s play compared to the Bay Area in California, where prices are 5x higher and the market is even crazier.
-From coast to coast, this market is what we have to deal with right now, and the question I hear more than any other is:
+The Denver area market is child’s play compared to the Bay Area in California, where prices are 5X higher and the market is even crazier.
+From coast to coast, this market is what we have to deal with right now, so the questions I hear more than any others are:

 Great question!
 I’ll break down a few ways you can tweak your processes and stand out from the crowd.